 The new tax year 2023/24 has just started and in this blog post we will take a quick dive and review upcoming changes to personal, corporation and national insurance tax.

-As the table below shows the percentages have not change since last tax year.
-The Personal Allowance has increased slightly this year, which means that the first £12,570 of income is tax free.
+As the table below shows the percentages and the Personal Allowance threshold have not changed since last tax year.

 Please note that the changes in Scottish tax has not been taken into account in this post.

 As in previous tax year, if you have additional income as your salary, the amount above £12,570 would be taxed at basic rate at 20% up to £50,270.
 There is a change in the higher tax rate at 40%, as it only applies to earnings up to £125,140 of earnings, and the additional rate of tax at 45% applies on the earnings above £125,140.

 The income limit for personal allowance stays without a change.
 As before the personal allowance will start reducing, on earnings above £100,000, £1 for each £2 of earnings and at £125,140 and above is reduced to £0.

 Dividend allowance decreased to £1,000 from £2,000 in last year, which means that the first £1,000 dividends are taxed at 0%.
 The dividend rates says the same as per last year.